rwaldron/johnny-five/tpl/.readme.md

   - Windows support coming soon.
 - Plug in your Arduino or Arduino compatible microcontroller via USB
 - Open the Arduino IDE, select: File > Examples > Firmata > StandardFirmata
+  - Make sure that the version of Firmata is 2.2.
+There are known issues with 2.3
 - Click the "Upload" button.

 If the upload was successful, the board is now prepared and you can close the Arduino IDE.